-Jordan Peterson, the Buddha and Dostoevsky have all suggested that life does not just include or contain suffering, but that it is itself suffering.
-Kierkegaard once said that “Life is not a problem to be solved, but a reality to be experienced”.
-In like manner, we need to and ought to occupy ourselves and constantly ponder on and chew over the mystery of suffering, knowing that none of us will have an ultimate, complete rational answer to it in this life as in this life, it is not a problem to be solved.
+Jordan Peterson, the Buddha and Dostoevsky have all suggested that life does not just contain suffering, but that it is itself suffering.
+Jacobus Johannes Leeuw wrote in his masterpiece The Conquest of Illusion that, ‘The mystery of life is not a problem to be solved; it is a reality to be experienced’.
+In like manner, we need to occupy ourselves with and constantly ponder on and chew over the mystery of suffering, knowing that none of us will have an ultimate, complete rational answer to it in this life as in this life, as it is not a problem to be solved.
 We, as Christians, are not the only ones who, in this Earthly life, cannot receive an ultimate answer here.
 To try to find a complete, whole, full and sufficient answer to the mystery of suffering in this life is a little like looking at the horizon and trying to run as far as you can, seeking to find the edge or end of the Earth.
 The closer we seem to be getting to the edge/end (from our imperfect, finite and limited perspective), the further away it appears.
-This is because the underlying and undergirding premise and presumption here, namely that the Earth is flat, is false.
-In like manner, suffering is not a rational question to be answered or a mathematical, formulaic equation to be solved.
-No it is a mystery which is not fully comprehensible or accessible to finite human reason or logic.
-Closer you seem to be getting to a resolution, the more it actually evades, escapes, puzzles, bewilders and mystifies you.
-Paradox, mystery, apparent antinomy.
+This is because the underlying presumption here, namely that the Earth is flat, is false.
+Similarly, suffering is not a rational question to be answered or a mathematical, formulaic equation to be solved.
+No, it is a mystery which is not fully comprehensible or accessible to finite human reason or logic.
+The closer you seem to be getting to a resolution, the more it actually evades, escapes, puzzles, bewilders and mystifies you.
+It is a paradox, a mystery, and an apparent antinomy.

-Only reason so much and so far, only gets you up to a certain point still concentric circles.
-Overlap not overlay exact outlineThese questions are explored very well by Leo Tolstoy in his excellent book My Confession
+These questions are explored very well by Leo Tolstoy in his excellent book My Confession.

 The same is true for all non-Christians.
 It remains a constant mystery for the atheist and agnostic too.
 They also ask themselves “Why am I suffering?”, “Why me?”, and “How could someone possibly do X or Y to me?”